 The City opened its banking relationship to RFP in 2016 and signed a three-year contract for banking services, through June 2020, with the option of up to four additional annual renewals.
 A second amendment extended the contract through June 2022.
 A third amendment extended the contract through June 2023.
-A fourth amendment extended the contract through June 2023.
 A fourth amendment extended the contract through June 2024.
+The City opened its banking relationship to RFP in 2024 and signed a one-year contract for banking services, through July 2025, with the option of up to fourteen additional annual renewals.